River Nene

+The River Nene (/ˈnɛn/ or /ˈniːn/) flows through the counties of Northamptonshire, Cambridgeshire, Norfolk and Lincolnshire in eastern England, into The Wash in the North Sea.
+It flows largely northeast from its sources in Arbury Hill in Northamptonshire to its mouth at Lutton Marsh.
+The Nene and its tributaries drain an area of about 2270 km2, with a population of 750,000.

+The Nene's main tributaries include the River Ise, Wootton Brook, Willow Brook, and Harper's Brook.
+At 105 mi long, it is the tenth-longest river in the United Kingdom, and is tidal for 45 km up to Dog-in-a-Doublet sluice, near Peterborough.

+The river forms the boundary between Cambridgeshire and Norfolk, and is navigable for 88 mi, from Northampton to The Wash.

-Etymology and pronunciation
+Etymology

 Spelling of the river's name has altered over time; it was called the "Nenn" or "Nyn" in an 1810 engraving by draughtsmen George Cole and John Roper, while the Ordnance Survey of 1885 used what has since become standard spelling, "Nene".
 The origin and meaning of the River Nene's name is unknown.
 The earliest known examples, which date back to the 10th century AD, have been linked to Indo-European root words for snow, rain, or washing, but a direct connection is purely speculative.
 According to the British toponymist and medieval scholar Victor Watts, "The name is certainly pre-English, possibly pre-Celtic'.
 The same name appears in the Neen, the former name of the River Rea in Shropshire, which is retained in the hamlet of Neen Savage.